nick133/eDashbox/README.md

-# evAnalyst
+# eDashbox
-Opensource electric motor vehicle analyst and datalogger.
+E-bike dashboard and datalogger, opensource.
-Firmware for STM32-Nucleo32 board.
+Firmware for STM32-Nucleo32L4 board.

 This is learning project in early stage, use it at your own risk.